-- Although population growth has begun to slow, job growth, median household incomes, and property values are all on the rise (Data USA).
+- Population, property values, and median household incomes are all on the rise in Milwaukee (Data USA).

-Once you know how you stand, the next step is to consider your best option for selling a rental property in Milwaukee.
+The next step is to decide on your best options for selling your rental property in Milwaukee:

 1. Sell to your tenant

 Selling to your tenant means that you don't have to list your property on the multiple listing service (MLS), go through a real estate agent, or do any repairs/updates to the property.
 This can save you time and money and avoid any potential hassles associated with showing the property to multiple prospective buyers.

 Just be sure the tenant-buyer is preapproved for a mortgage, and use the correct real estate purchase contract for your area.

 Cash for keys is a type of incentive offered to tenants in order to convince them to leave a property early.
 The idea is that the tenant will be given a certain amount of money (usually equal to one or 2 months of rent) in exchange for leaving the property in good condition and handing over the keys.

 This can be a great option for sellers who need to make repairs or updates to the property before listing it for sale.

 3. Wait for the lease to expire

 Sometimes you may need to wait for the lease to expire before selling your property.
 Of course, you can put your rental property on the market a few months before the lease ends.
 This option allows you to sell the property without having to pay for your tenant’s moving expenses.